davidmcnamee/Hypixel-Site/README.md

 # Hypixel-Site
 The PHP code behind thelagg.com/hypixel, a site which neatly displays all the stats you could ever want for players on the hypixel network.
+This is my first PHP Project, please disregard any messy code.